kthompson/csharpos/README.markdown

 ===============================

 1. Create a CIL to x86 compiler that could later be used to create a csharp/cil based OS.
+2. Create a new CLR written in .Net that can be converted to x86 via the compiler
+3. Create a CIL based Operating System

 DEVELOPMENT
 ===============================